Jatin-8898/ToDoApp/README.md

   Run npm install

-  Run gulp and navigate to http://localhost:3000 to view the app
+  Navigate to http://localhost:3000 to view the app